goschtl/zope/bluebream/website/docs/v1.0/manual/browserresource.rst

 - Line 4: A final optional attribute is the ``permission`` one must have to view the resource.
-To demonstrate the security, I set the permission required for viewing the image to zope.ManageContent, so that you must log in as an administrator/manager to be able to view it.
-The default of the attribute is zope.Public so that everyone can see the resource.
+To demonstrate the security, I set the permission required for viewing the image to ``zope.ManageContent``, so that you must log in as an administrator/manager to be able to view it.
+The default of the attribute is ``zope.Public`` so that everyone can see the resource.

 Directory Resource